 No, flyposting, which is putting up posters in public property around town is against the law and is not allowed (during elections or any other time).
 This includes phone boxes, lamposts etc.

 I have publicity which can't be stamped, can I still use it?

-Does every single flyer have to get stamped?
+Does every individual sticker have to get stamped?

 What size should my image on the elections portal be?

 Candidates are required to submit a photo of their likeness along with their nomination.
 The Elections Portal asks for images to be 96x96 pixels, or some kind of square-cropped shape.

 How are votes counted in School President elections?

 Every student has a credit-weighted vote in the School President elections.
 A first year student who takes a module in History, IR, and Psychology will have three votes, each counting for '20' in the appropriate election.
 A third year student who takes entirely Biology modules will have one vote counting for '60' in the Biology President election.
 This also applies to taught postgraduates.
 Research postgraduates may also vote in School Presidents' elections, with a vote counting for '120'.

 Yes, postgraduate students are full members of the Association and can stand for election and vote for all positions except for the School President or two Faculty President positions.